TaoELi/cavity-md-ipi/patches/lammps_patch/README.md

 3. Please also prepare the other LAMMPS/ReaxFF files that are necessary for a simulation outside the cavity.

 These steps will allow to run CavMD/ReaxFF on the ipi+LAMMPS infrastructure.

+The **cavmd_lammps_reaxff_example/** in the current folder also contains a set of input files to run calculations similar to that in https://github.com/TaoELi/cavity-md-ipi/tree/master/tutorials/single_molecule_reaction_vsc: A single CHNO molecule at transition state coupled to the cavity, but here ReaxFF is used and the nuclear partial charges are updated during the simulation.

+In the photon_params.json file in the above example, you can also set   **"print_charge": true** so that the updated nuclear partial charges can be printed to the screen at each time step.

-Please also check the tutorial for more details.
+Please also check the tutorials for more details.